-Ash-Sha'abī is reported to have said: "A man lost a camel and later found it with a man who had spent money on it, fed it
+Ash-Sha'abī is reported to have said: "A man lost a camel and later found it with a man who had spent money on it, fed it and fattened it and so the two men took their dispute to 'Umar bin 'Abd al-'Azīz who was then the Governor of al-Madīnah.
+The outcome of the case ruled that the owner take back his camel and cover the costs of what had been spent on it."(1)

-(1) Sīrat 'Umar bin 'Abd al-'Azīz [The Biography of 'Umar bin 'Abd al-'Azīz] by lbn al-Jawzī, p.
+Sīrat 'Umar bin 'Abd al-'Azīz [The Biography of 'Umar bin 'Abd al-'Azīz] by lbn al-Jawzī, p.
 104, 105.